 Leaf spot.
 Usually seen on the leaf as a sooty growth or spots which eventually turn brown with a yellow margin will cause the leaves to die off.
 Destroy any plants showing signs of infection

 Ink disease.
 This can be seen on the bulbs as black botches which will cause the leaves to develop black botches then turn yellow.
-If your bulbs develop this disease, dig them out and destroy them Avoid planting iris in that location for 2 years to ensure the infection has gone from the soi.
+If your bulbs develop this disease, dig them out and destroy them.
+Avoid planting iris in that location for 2 years to ensure the infection has gone from the soil.

 Slugs and snails will happily munch your iris apply sharp grit around the flowers to try and discourage this garden pest.